Blueprint Measure Lifecycle Overview

 Key Activities by Stage

 The graphic depicts a high-level view of the major tasks involved in developing measures, from initial measure conceptualization through measure implementation and maintenance.
 Note the circular design of the graphic with multiple bidirectional arrows.
 Measure developers can adjust the sequence or carry out steps concurrently and iteratively.
-Measure developers conduct feasibility evaluation, information gathering, and stakeholder engagement on an ongoing basis throughout the Measure Lifecycle.
-CMS and other stakeholders are working to shorten the measure timeline for more rapid development and implementation of new measures.
+Measure developers conduct feasibility evaluation, information gathering, and interested party engagement on an ongoing basis throughout the Measure Lifecycle.
+CMS and other interested parties are working to shorten the measure timeline for more rapid development and implementation of new measures.

 Measure Lifecycle Stages

-There are five stages in the Measure Lifecycle: measure conceptualization; measure specification; measure testing; measure implementation; and measure use, continuing evaluation, and maintenance.
+There are five stages in the Measure Lifecycle: conceptualization; specification; testing; implementation; and use, continuing evaluation, and maintenance.
 Measure developers start with measure conceptualization, however, the stages are not necessarily sequential, but instead are iterative, and can occur concurrently.

 The end product of measure development is a precisely specified, valid, and reliable measure that is meaningful to clinicians, individuals, and caregivers.